nikodunk/blog/drafts/startup-updates-7.md

 	* Add off-lease cars from Greenlight Auto Wholesale ?
 	* Help find parking spots with charging for those EV owners without a garage w/ Piedparker.com ?
 	* Rent an EV for a month between leases?

+	* With Armin: Add-ons/Benefits over lease like on Fair, but WITHOUT the car lease?
+For EV owners who already have a car.
+Benefits package.
+Add leases again later once we're the AAA of EVs.